 If asked for ‘small garden ideas’, I wouldn’t normally start with advising you to plant a large cypress tree right in the middle of your courtyard garden.

-But one of the great pleasures of helping to organise the Faversham Open Gardens & Garden Market Day (held on Sunday 25th June) is discovering all the amazingly different ways people garden.
+But one of the great pleasures of helping to organise the Faversham Open Gardens & Garden Market Day (the next one is on Sunday 24th June 2018) is discovering all the amazingly different ways people garden.